tonyradtke/blockcode/README.md

 <h2> Introduction </h2>

-  - This is designed to be a lightweight template to facilitate parallel processing of iterator based containers
+  - This is designed to be a lightweight C++ template to facilitate parallel processing of iterator based containers

   <br>